glaxyt/glaxyt/README.md

 - #👋 Hi, I’m 도성현, Do Sung Hyun in english

-- #👀 I’m interested in python, deaplearning
+- #👀 I’m interested in python, deeplearning

 - #🌱 I’m currently learning pandas and algorithm